 The offshoring and outsourcing industries started as a small-scale sector dedicated to application development, accounting, and payroll.
 At present, it has expanded to several industries globally.

 - Offshoring to countries like the Philippines, India, and Vietnam has become a standard business strategy.

 - The model comes with its own set of challenges.
-If not avoided or resolved, the offshore strategy may result in significant business losses.
+The offshore strategy may result in significant business losses if not avoided or resolved.

 - Hiring experts and professionals in the field can help your company grow by helping you get ahead of various outsourcing and offshoring challenges.

 - As a result of the pandemic, offshore workplace culture and setups have evolved drastically, making it more difficult for employees and organizations to adapt to these changes.

 - Overcoming and learning the offshore challenges can benefit an organization as it eliminates the possible risks such as lack of quality output, not meeting deadlines, difficulty tracking progress, etc.